ForgeRock/forgeops/docker/gatling/README.md

 |----------|-----------
 |`am/AMRestAuthNSim`|Calls the `/json/authenticate` endpoint for authentication.
 |`am/AMAccessTokenSim`|Issues OAuth 2.0 access tokens using the auth code flow.
-|`idm/IDMSimulation`|Creates and optionally deletes IDM test users.
+|`idm/IDMSimulation`|Creates and optionally deletes PingIDM test users.
 Deletion is triggered by setting the `DELETE_USERS` environment variable to `true`.
 (By default, it's set to `false`.)
 |`platform/Register`|Mimics an interactive user registration.
-Since this simulation creates new users, it is recommended to set the `USER_PREFIX` environment variable, so that the new user IDs don't collide with existing user Ds seeded in the identity repository.
+Since this simulation creates new users, it is recommended to set the `USER_PREFIX` environment variable, so that the new user IDs don't collide with existing user IDs seeded in the identity repository.
 |`platform/Login`|Mimics an interactive user login using an authentication tree named `Login`.
 This tree uses the `Progressive Profiling` tree.
 You must run the `platform.Register` simulation before attempting to run this simulation, because this simulation requires users created by the `platform.Register` simulation.
 |`ig/*`|IG simulations.
 These simulations are no longer maintained or tested.

 Except as noted, each of these simulation sets are independent from one another.
-For example, you can run `IDMSimulation` without running either of the AM simulations.
+For example, you can run `IDMSimulation` without running either of the PingAM simulations.

 To compile the simulation code: